Florin Zalomir

 Florin Zalomir (/ro/; 21 April 1981 – 3 October 2022) was a Romanian sabre fencer who competed in the 2012 Summer Olympics winning a silver medal in the sabre team event.

 Personal life

 After the 2003 European Fencing Championships from Bourges, France, Zalomir joined the Foreign Legion.
 He returned to sport after two and a half years of engagement in France and Afghanistan.

-Zalomir committed suicide on 3 October 2022.
+Zalomir died by suicide on 3 October 2022.